What to see

 If you’re approaching from the north, down the A1, Brodsworth Hall is no distance out of your way.
 The gardens are extensive, varied and lovely; the house is opulent above stairs and intriguing below.
 Also on this side of Doncaster are Cusworth Hall and, to the southwest of the town, the Ashworth Barracks Military Museum.
 In the town centre you’ll find Doncaster Museum & Art Gallery.

-And in Towns of Two Halves, under Doncaster, there’s an extensive and thoughtful treatment of the subject of half-time entertainment at football matches.
+This is taken from the 2019-updated Doncaster chapter of Towns of Two Halves, published in 2018.
+To buy a copy, email email@example.com.
+And in the book, under Doncaster, there’s an extensive and thoughtful treatment of the subject of half-time entertainment at football matches.